Zeldriz/DYOMP/README.md

 - [Creating an example mission...](https://youtu.be/8UNPVs4YJrM "Creating an example mission")
 - [Result of the Created Mission...](https://youtu.be/Vpf1ONG-0sA "Result of the Created Mission")

-## Instructions

-- Place the dyomp.amx in your filterscript folder
-- Put the dyomp.db in your scriptfiles folder
-- Add the dyomp filterscript in your server.cfg

 ## Commands